kubernetes/website/content/en/blog/_posts/2024-04-05-diy-create-your-own-cloud-with-kubernetes-part-2/index.md

 ## Networking for Kubernetes VMs

 Despite having the similar interface - CNI, The network architecture in Kubernetes is actually more complex and typically consists of many independent components that are not directly connected to each other.
-In fact you can split Kubernetes networking into four layers, which are described below.
+In fact, you can split Kubernetes networking into four layers, which are described below.

 ### Node Network (Data Center Network)